gucci-ninja/Soft-Eng-Lecture-Notes/4A/4HC3/README.md

     - designer must communicate with user
 - bayesian learning
     - prior probability - user is expecting the product to behave like their probable idea of the world around them

-- paradox of technology
+### Paradox of technology
 - increase in tech is overwhelming
 - there are a lot of 'probable ideas' (ref: bayesian learning)
 - people propose more technology to make everything simpler
     - eg auditory interfaces
     - AI butlers
     - google glass
     - ubiquitous surface (AR/VR?)
 - these ideas could fail or take away human agency
 - can have acivity based interfaces or just not develop these things

 ##### The Design Challenge
 - great design requires great teams and teams need great management